aekdahl/DRL-Udacity-Nanodegree/2. Project 2 - Continuous Control/Report.md

 - Learning Rate Critic: 0.001
 - Learning Rate Actor: 0.001
 - Weight decay of critic: 0
+- Learning intervals: 20
+- Learning times: 10

 Agent Parameters:
 - Episodes: 1000
 - Maximum timesteps: 1000
-- Learning intervals: 20
-- Learning times: 10

 ### 4. Result
-As the below results show, the model was able to solve the environment after 600 iterations (episodes) but was able to further improve performance until it kind of evens out around 1000 episodes or so.
-The maximum score achieved was 16.70 across 100 consecutive iterations.
+As the below results show, the model was able to solve the environment after 500 episodes.
+The maximum score achieved was 30.01 across 100 consecutive iterations (after which the training was aborted).

 |           |            |
 | :-------------: |:-------------:|